 Supplier Diversity

-ADM seeks to identify and tap into the potential of strong, viable minority-owned business enterprises.
+ADM seeks to identify and tap into the potential of strong, viable minority-owned, women-owned, veteran-owned, disabled and LGBTQIA business enterprises.

 ADM continually seeks out diverse suppliers to partner with us as we serve the world’s needs for food, feed and fuel.